Most musicians can keep live-streaming on Facebook

 3. You cannot string multiple music videos together (even if they have motion) to create a playlist type experience.

 4. You cannot start a Facebook livestream and just stream your music through it like it’s Spotify.

 Facebook Live is not intended to be a tool for passive listening.

 It’s a social platform and they want Soundcloud promotion real to keep it social.

 This does NOT impact you going live to play music to your fans.
 Facebook has been launching new tools (like Facebook Stars) to make the experience of live-streaming concerts even more beneficial to artists (your fans can tip you during a live stream).
 They’ve also made some great improvements to the comment section during a live stream that make it more fun and interactive for your fans/viewers.

 What about copyrighted content on Facebook Live?

 This can impact DJs who are often using samples and recordings that they don’t have clearance to use.
-This can happen on YouTube as well, but their systems are very different, and many artists are assuming what works on YouTube will work on Facebook — and that’s just false.
+This can happen on SoundCloud as well, but their systems are very different, and many artists are assuming what works on SoundCloud will work on Facebook — and that’s just false.

 I hope that helps.
 If you’re experiencing something different, I’d love to hear about it in the comments.